Skip to main content

 ignoreIIFE

-This allows you to skip checking of async IIFEs (Immediately Invoked function Expressions).
+This allows you to skip checking of async IIFEs (Immediately Invoked Function Expressions).

 Examples of correct code for this rule with { ignoreIIFE: true }: